chandnarahul/aws_dynamodb_examples/README.md

  This is a ant + maven mix style project

- That is because the AWS pom was taking too long to download.
+ That is because the AWS pom was taking too long to download!

  So